All Episodes

 I have described it exactly as you would see it if you watched it.

-But aren't we told, ladies and gentlemen, that independents want everybody to get along.
+But aren't we told, ladies and gentlemen, that independents want everybody to get along and they don't like acrimony.

 No, no, no, no, no, no.

-They we are told that if Republicans ever utter a critical, not just one critical word of Obama, that's it, and they're gonna run fast as they can to the Democrat voters.
+We are told that if Republicans ever utter a critical, not just one critical word of Obama, that's it.

-And a run to the Democrat Party.
+And I run to the Democrat Party.

 McCain believed it.

-That's why he was not any time there was any criticism of uh of Obama in his campaign, whoever did the criticism was denounced, some cases canned.
+That's why he was not anytime there was any criticism of Obama and his campaign.

-So, if that's the case, these independents who are already trending toward Scott Brown are not going to like this incident, are they?
+So if that's the case, these independents who are already trending toward Scott Brown are not going to like this incident, are they?

 A thug actually pushing a journalist to the sidewalk.